rtm/upward/README.md

 We have build a tangled web of templating languages, libraries, frameworks, and CSS preprocessors.
 We have complex build systems to preprocess, precommpile, and transpile this steaming mess.
-We have monstrous config files fed to black box add-ons which do magical stuff.
+We have monstrous config objects with mysterious properties fed to black box add-ons which do magical stuff.
 In the name of "convention over configuration", we have build monolithic frameworks that work great--until you move past toy systems.